rollout/onprem-private-key/README.md

 ### Create private key and Certificate
 You can create private key and certificate in one line using openssl

- - run the command: `openssl req  -nodes -new -x509  -keyout private_key.pem -out certificate.cert`
+ - run the command: `openssl req  -nodes -new -x509  -keyout private.pem -out certificate.cert`
  - Answer the questions on the command prompt for generating the certificate.

-On complete you should have private key in `private_key.pem` and certificate ready in `certificate.cert` Please note that when loading certificate to Rollout dashboard you should omit the certificate header and footer (e.g. `-----BEGIN CERTIFICATE-----` and `-----END CERTIFICATE-----`)
+On complete you should have private key in `private.pem` and certificate ready in `certificate.cert` Please note that when loading certificate to Rollout dashboard you should omit the certificate header and footer (e.g. `-----BEGIN CERTIFICATE-----` and `-----END CERTIFICATE-----`)